ShipStream/fedex-rest-php-sdk/README.md

 * `childKey`: If you're working with child credentials, this is the child's OAuth client ID.
 Optional.
 * `childSecret`: The corresponding secret key for the child client ID, if one is provided.
 Optional.
 * `proprietaryChild`: Specifies if the child credentials (if any) are for a proprietary parent/child relationship.
 Default `false`.
+* `tokenCache`: An implementation of the [`TokenCache`](https://github.com/ShipStream/fedex-rest-php-sdk/blob/main/src/Contracts/TokenCache.php) interface.
+This is used to cache access tokens, so that a new one isn't retrieved on every request.
+Defaults to the [`MemoryCache`](https://github.com/ShipStream/fedex-rest-php-sdk/blob/main/src/Auth/MemoryCache.php) implementation.

 ## Saloon features